Ruger PC carbine

+History

+The carbine was manufactured in 1996.
+The Maryland State Police adopted the PC carbine.

-In 2007, Ruger discontinued production of the original Police Carbine, citing low demand.
-More than ten years later on December 29, 2017, Ruger announced the reintroduction of a new upgraded 9 mm takedown model called the Ruger PC Carbine with the PC now referencing the old Police Carbine name and the product descriptions calling them Pistol Caliber Carbines, which has a 16.12 in threaded barrel and accepts not only the Ruger SR9 pistol magazine, but also magazines from Glock, Ruger American Pistol and the new Ruger Security-9 pistols via interchangeable magazine well adaptor inserts.
-In early 2019, Ruger introduced a variant PC Carbine model with free-floating M-LOK handguard, and also reintroduced the .40 S&W caliber.
+In 2007, Ruger discontinued production of their original police carbine, citing low demand.
+More than ten years later on December 29, 2017, Ruger announced the reintroduction of a new upgraded 9 mm takedown model called the Ruger PC carbine with the PC now referencing the old police carbine name and the product descriptions calling them pistol-caliber carbines, which has a 16.12 in threaded barrel and accepts not only the Ruger SR9 pistol magazine, but also magazines from Glock, Ruger American Pistol and the new Ruger Security-9 pistols via interchangeable magazine well adaptor inserts.

+In early 2019, Ruger introduced a variant PC carbine model with free-floating M-LOK handguard, and also reintroduced the .40 S&W caliber.